MerrieQ/Portfolio/README.md

 This respiratory contains 4 projects i made.
 To seperate all the relevant files, you can select the relevant branche:

 **Datastory:** I made a data story about the wolf returning to the Netherlands.
 It is a presentation about the controversy and split opinion about the wolf.
-I used datasets about sightings of the wolf, and about the attacks (on animals) by the Wolf.
+I used datasets about sightings of the wolf, and about the attacks (on animals) by the wolf.
 I used Geocoding to make an interactive map, with a timeline containing the locations of the attacks and the frequency.

 Relevant skills: Data collection, Data wrangling and Data visualisation.